+- The SL Positioning Server UE interacts with the Target UE to exchange UE capabilities, assistance data, Ranging/SL positioning measurement data and location of Located UE(s).

 - The SL Positioning Server UE can optionally determine to use the location of Located UE(s) together with the Ranging/SL positioning measurement data or result to estimate the location of Target UE.

+- The SL Positioning Server UE returns the Ranging/SL positioning result to the Target UE.